stablelane/url-shortener/README.md

 - Create short URLs
 - Redirect to the original URL using the short URL
 - Track the number of clicks on each URL
-- User authentication with JWT saved in cookies for enhanced security
+- User authentication with JWT stored in cookies

-## Authentication Details

-- JWT (JSON Web Token) is used for user authentication.
-- Tokens are securely stored in cookies instead of localStorage for better security practices.
-- User passwords are hashed using bcrypt to ensure data protection.
-- MongoDB is used for storing user credentials and URLs.
+- Secure password storage with bcrypt

 ## Requirements